react-cosmos/react-cosmos/docs/plugins/ui-plugins.md

 <Slot name="slotName" slotProps={{ name: 'Sara' }} />
 ```

 Plugs can receive `children` from their slot.
-This allows the plug to act as a decorator.
+This allows the plug to act as a decorator:

 ```jsx
 plugin.plug('slotName', ({ children }) => {